A laceration is a tearing of body tissues, which can result from an external trauma or when there is a fracture, and the bone pierces the skin.

 - Make sure not to give aspirin to the patient as it can prove fatal.
 An aortic dissection can cause pain and symptoms that mimic a heart attack.

-Those who survive will likely require long term follow up care including high blood pressure monitoring and regular scans to check for any ruptures.
+Those who survive will likely require long-term follow-up care, including high blood pressure monitoring and regular scans to check for any ruptures.

 Other Severe Lacerations

-Other lacerations can be severe as well, and can lead to serious bleeding.
+Other lacerations can be severe as well and can lead to serious bleeding.
 Some other types of lacerations that can result from car accidents are:

 Grinding compression: This occurs when the victim’s body hits an object with a brushing motion.
 This can peel the skin and pull it back and away from the underlying tissue.
-When the top layer of skin is peeled away the deeper layers of epidermis are also usually affected.
+When the top layer of skin is peeled away, the deeper layers of the epidermis are also usually affected.
 The other tissue under the epidermis is often crushed.

 Split laceration: This involves two objects crushing a part of the victim’s body.
-The direction and force of the two objects will result in compression of the epidermis and tearing the skin and underlying tissue.
+The direction and force of the two objects will result in compression of the epidermis and tearing of the skin and underlying tissue.

-Legal Help for Your Serious Car Accident Injuries
+Legal Help for Your Car Accident Injuries